-Joanna R. Stern, PsyD, is a clinical psychologist and the director of the Dialectical Behavior Therapy (DBT) Outpatient Program within the Mood Disorders Center at the Child Mind Institute.
+Joanna R. Stern, PsyD, is a senior clinical psychologist and the director of the Dialectical Behavior Therapy (DBT) Outpatient Program within the Mood Disorders Center at the Child Mind Institute.
 She has experience in the evaluation and treatment of children and adolescents across a variety of settings, including inpatient, residential, intensive and traditional outpatient psychotherapy.
 For over a decade, Dr. Stern has treated children and adolescents with mood disorders, with a special focus on complex presentations and co-occurring trauma.
 She has expertise in cognitive-behavioral therapy (CBT) and other evidence-based treatments, as well as specialized training and experience in providing family therapy to diverse populations of children, adolescents and their families.

 Dr. Stern is intensively trained in DBT, with almost 10 years of experience in providing individual and group DBT to adolescents and their families, while supervising and teaching students and clinicians in providing DBT services.
 In addition, she has taught and presented at academic medical centers and community mental health organizations on a variety of topics including the applications of DBT and behavioral approaches to family conflict, as well as child and teen depression, anxiety and self-injury.
 Dr. Stern has also participated in a first-of-its-kind intensive training in a new adaptation of DBT for children and preadolescents.